mass8326/reyma-web-vrc/src/content/assets/fpvs/index.md

 # Novabeast - FPV Snoot & Global Collider

-Add a first person view of your snoot and use it to interact with others' physbones
+Add a first person view of your snoot and use it to interact with others' physbones!

 ## Features